EASS-HIT-PART-A-2026-CLASS-IX/lecture-notes/docs/sessions/session-08.md

 - **Theme:** Stand up a simple FastAPI calculator backend (add/subtract + tiny charts), pair it with a Streamlit UI, and bolt on an AI sidecar (Pydantic AI + local vLLM or remote AI Studio) that generates and validates Python snippets for advanced calculations on demand—under guardrails—and a free-language-to-SQL agent that runs against a DuckDB microservice loaded from uploaded CSVs.

 ## Session Story
 We pivot to a contained “calculator + AI” slice: start with a FastAPI calculator backend (basic math endpoints plus a tiny plotting endpoint), add a Streamlit UI that uploads CSVs and calls the calculator, then attach an AI sidecar (FastAPI + Pydantic AI) that can generate/validate Python code for advanced calculations via vLLM or Google AI Studio.
 We also load the uploaded CSV into a tiny DuckDB microservice so an SQL agent can translate free language into SQL over that table.
-The main backend stays simple and defers complex ops to the sidecar via HTTP, with validator agents to reduce hallucinations, enforce best practices, and iteratively improve generated Python before execution.
+The same sidecar hosts both TEXT→PY and TEXT→SQL flows.
+The stack stays Postgres-free for this session—just FastAPI, Streamlit, the sidecar, and DuckDB in-memory—so all AI hops stay simple.

 ## Architecture Snapshot
 - **Frontend:** Streamlit (CSV upload, charts, free-text prompts for Python and SQL paths). **Talks only to the calculator backend.**
 - **Calculator backend (FastAPI):** basic math + chart endpoints; advanced endpoints call the AI sidecar and DuckDB service; adds execution/telemetry envelopes.
 Acts as the sole gateway for the UI.
 - **AI sidecar (FastAPI + Pydantic AI):** Python codegen + validator + refine loop; SQL codegen + validator + refine loop; exposes `/ai/codegen`, `/ai/sql`, `/ai/execute` (sandboxed run).
+Same service covers TEXT→PY and TEXT→SQL.
 - **DuckDB microservice:** holds the uploaded CSV as `uploaded` table; exposes `/upload_csv` and `/query` (SELECT-only).
 - **LLM providers:** local vLLM/LM Studio (optional container in compose) or remote Google AI Studio behind the sidecar via the same typed client.